-Chaplain Shimotsu, a native of California, reported to Commander, U.S. Pacific Command in June, 2016 to assume the duties of Command Chaplain.
+Chaplain Shimotsu, a native of California, reported to Commander, U.S. Indo-Pacific Command in June, 2016 to assume the duties of Command Chaplain.

 He earned his commission in 1985 through the NROTC program at the Virginia Military Institute, where he received a Bachelor of Arts degree in history.
 His initial sea tour was on USS OLDENDORF (DD 972) in Yokosuka, Japan, where he served as the communications officer and combat information center officer.